jbossdemocentral/bpms-install-demo/README.md

 See the tagged releases for the following versions of the product:

-- v1.4 - moved to JBoss Demo Central.
+- v1.5 - moved to JBoss Demo Central, updated windows init.bat support.

 - v1.4 - JBoss BPM SUite 6.0.3 installer on JBoss EAP 6.1.1.